1. Introduction and characteristics of free trade zones in China

 Hainan Free Trade Zone : In April 2018, the Chinese government announced its intention to form a pilot free trade zone that covers the entire island of Hainan, or more than 35,000 km2.
 This area is comparable to that of the neighboring island of Taiwan (36000 km2), slightly larger than the area of Belgium (30500 km2) and slightly smaller than Switzerland (41000 km2).
 The government plans to create a free port "with Chinese characteristics".
 In June 2020, the government announced 5 administrative regulations applicable to the Hainan pilot zone.
 They are in force since June 28, 2020 until December 31, 2024.
 They cover regulations on customs guarantees, customs duties, international shipping, ship inspection, offshore facilities and domestic waterway transport.

-4. Why set up a business in the Free Trade Zone ?
+4. Why set up a business in the Free Trade Zone?

-a.
+4.1.
 Introduction to preferential tax benefits

 Some free trade zones offer a significant reduction in corporate income tax (CIT).
 In China, the standard corporate tax rate is 25% on profits.

 In the Shanghai Free Trade Zone, the level of taxation can also be negotiated to a lowered rate, but is not automatically granted.
-For example, companies operating in 4 key sectors and registered within the Lingang zone pay only 15% tax for the first 5 years of establishment.
+For example, companies operating in 4 key sectors and registered within the Lingang area pay only 15% tax for the first 5 years of establishment.
 These sectors are electronics R&D and production, artificial intelligence, biotechnology and civil aviation.
 However, the authorities will have requirements in terms of tax profitability for example and possibly for other criteria of their assessment, depending on the sector and the investor's reputation.

-b.
+4.2.
 Duty-free importation and bonded warehousing

-Products imported on a temporary basis, for outward processing in China for example, may benefit from being modified in these zones.
+Products imported on a temporary basis, for outward processing trade in China for example, may benefit from being modified in these zones.

-c.
+4.3.
 Import customs clearance, cross-border sales and in-bond logistics

 Free trade zones streamline the import clearance process.
 Import declarations are made online.
 The payment of duties and taxes to Chinese customs can be done by direct debit.
 Thanks to an adequate infrastructure and consistent means, the clearance and delivery of goods are fast.
 Sometimes it takes only a few hours..